Download as PDF (coming soon)

 If you have been notified that you have unresolved financial issues, please contact the Office of Business Services in Penland, Room 114 as soon as possible.
 If you have an outstanding balance owed to the University, you will not be issued a transcript or diploma.
 You will also not have your graduation verified by the Office of the Registrar verbally or in writing.

-Final grades are not due until Monday, December 12.
-Your degree application will be given a final approval or disapproval that week based on those grades and any other remaining requirements.
-Transcripts should be updated in January indicating you have graduated.
-Diplomas will be mailed directly from the printer.
-The USC Aiken Registrar will announce via student email when diplomas are placed in the mail, however, this normally takes several months.
-If your degree application is disapproved, you will be sent a letter from the Registrar explaining what you should do.
+Final grades are not due until Friday, May 10.
+Your degree application will be given a final approval or disapproval once all final grades and graduation requirements are confirmed.
+Transcripts should be updated one month after graduation to reflect your degree completion.
+Diplomas will be mailed directly from the printer, two to three months after graduation.
+If your degree application is disapproved, you will receive a letter from the Registrar explaining what you should do.
 Follow any directions and meet any deadlines involved in this notice.

-If you are contemplating using Grade Forgiveness upon receipt of your December 2016 grades, please have your Grade Forgiveness paperwork completed and returned to the Records Office no later than TBA.
-Once your degree has been posted, you can no longer use Grade Forgiveness.
+If you are contemplating using grade forgiveness upon receipt of your May 2019 grades, please have your grade forgiveness paperwork completed and returned to the Office of the Registrar no later than May 15.
+Once your degree posts to your record, you can no longer request grade forgiveness.